gaurav-karna/303_Texter/README.md

 I have also thought of using web hooks, and RSS feeds.
 But putting that on the back-burner for the time being.

-But, for the time being - this works as a novel solution.
-If there any issues, open an issue and let me know :blush:
+For now - this works as a novel solution.
+If there any problems, open an issue and let me know :blush: